Skip to main content

 Trend Analysis

 Saudi Arabia’s FDI trajectory has undergone a notable inflection since 2021, after a period of relatively stagnant inflows in the 2016-2020 period.
 Annual FDI inflows hovered around USD 4 to 8 billion during the early Vision 2030 years, reflecting a combination of global investment uncertainty, regional geopolitical factors, and the time needed for regulatory reforms to take effect.
-The acceleration to over USD 12 billion in 2023 and an estimated USD 13.5 billion in 2024 marks a step-change driven by specific policy interventions.
+The latest official reporting shows higher 2025 inflows, but the FDI share-of-GDP KPI remains below its interim target because GDP has also expanded.

 The Regional Headquarters Programme, which requires foreign companies wishing to do business with the Saudi government to establish their regional headquarters in the Kingdom, has been a powerful catalyst.
 Over 200 multinational companies have announced Riyadh headquarters as of 2024, bringing executive staff, regional management functions, and associated service spending.
 Concurrently, the Ministry of Investment (MISA) has streamlined investor licensing, reducing the time to establish a foreign-owned company from months to days.
 The elimination of the requirement for local partners in most sectors, combined with 100 per cent foreign ownership now permitted across nearly all industries, has removed a longstanding structural barrier.